NYPL-discovery/bibservice/README.md

 ### package.json

 Configures `npm run` commands for each environment for deployment and testing.
-Deployment commands may also sets the proper AWS Lambda VPC and security group.
+Deployment commands may also set the proper AWS Lambda VPC and security group.

 ~~~~